Welcome to Saxony

 For travellers looking to relax, unwind and support their well-being, Saxony's famous health and spa resorts offer high-quality wellness and health holidays, and the region's varied nature provides ample grounds for active breaks and fun-filled family holidays.
 Saxony also features a wide range of accessible travel options.
 In other words: #VisitSaxony!

-Explore the Saxon Wine Route in the Elbe valley.
-Along one of Germany's longest rivers you can discover historic towns, beautiful castles and one of the smallest wine-growing regions in Germany - tasting included.
+Cycle the Elbe Cycle Route along one of Germany's longest rivers and discover historic towns, beautiful castles and one of the smallest wine-growing regions in Germany

-Should autumn come with a bit of rain, there’s plenty of culture to choose from.
+Should summer come with a bit of rain, there’s plenty of culture to choose from.
 Some highlights are listed here.

 Our highlights in Saxony´s holiday regions